cjuang/Juang-gSST-Fires/README.md

 ## Data
 Data are obtained from the following sources and regridded into 12 km resolution, projected into Albers Equal Area (epsg:5070).
 Please see the Methods in the manuscript for more detail.
-1. Sea-surface temperature; MEI, PDO, SOI indices: from NOAA Physical Sciences Laboratory
+1. Sea-surface temperature; MEI, PDO, SOI indices: from NOAA Physical Sciences Laboratory.
 2. Climate: Precipitation, wet-day frequency, daily maximum temperature (Tmax), daily minimum temperature (Tmin) from the NOAA nClimGrid daily dataset.
 3. Climate: Vapor pressure deficit calculated from saturation vapor pressure minus actual vapor pressure.
 Vapor pressure was calculated from daily dew point data from the Oregon State PRISM group (Daly et al., 2021) using the Clausius-Clapeyron formula.
 Saturation vapor pressure was calculated at the daily timestep as the average of saturation vapor pressure at Tmax and Tmin.
 4. Climate: Solar radiation and wind-speed data are from dynamically downscaled ERA5 reanalysis (Rahimi et al., 2022).